Shezmoin/Quotes/README.md

 * Under source, select the main branch, the root folder and hit save.
 * After a small wait, the text 'Your site is published at https://shezmoin.github.io/Quotes/' will appear above 'Source'.
 * Click on or copy the link into the browser, to view the deployed website.

+### Local Development
+## How to Fork

+To fork the repository:

+    * Log in (or sign up) to Github.
+    * Go to the repository for this project, Shezmoin/Quotes.git
+    * Click the Fork button in the top right corner.

+## How to Clone

+To clone the repository:

+    * Log in (or sign up) to GitHub.
+    * Go to the repository for this project, Shezmoin/Quotes.git
+    * Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+    * Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+    * Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.